Battery Backup Requirements

 Backup Power for Home Phone Services during Power Outages

 For many years, your home phone would allow you to stay connected to emergency voice services during a power outage.
-However, many of today’s advanced home phone services require backup battery power to continue functioning during an outage.
-To avoid a disruption of home voice service during an outage – and to maintain the ability to connect to 911 emergency services — we at PEAK Internet provide you with battery back-up for up to 5 hours.
-We also offer you the option of purchasing additional backup power for your home phones.
+However, many of today’s advanced home phone services require backup battery power to continue functioning during a power outage.
+To minimize disruption of home voice service during a power outage – and to maintain the ability to connect to 911 emergency services – PEAK Internet offers you the option of purchasing a backup power solution for your home phone line.

 What Your Battery Can – and Can’t – Do for You

-PEAK Internet’s backup batteries for optical network terminals allow you to continue to use your home voice services during a power outage.
-Without a backup battery or alternate backup source such as a generator, customers will not be able to make any calls, including emergency calls to 911.
-The only way to maintain the ability to use your phone is by using some form of backup power.
+Backup batteries for optical network terminals allow you to continue to use your home voice line during a power outage.
+Without a backup battery or alternate home backup power source (such as a generator), customers will not be able to make calls during a power outage, including emergency calls to 911.
+The only way to maintain the ability to use your voice line during a power outage is by using some form of backup power.

 Purchase and Replacement Options

 You may purchase a larger backup battery solution directly from the vendor, Precision Group, this will provide up to 24 hours of standby time.
 The backup battery will be shipped directly to your home.
 Please call us to make an appointment to install your BBU, please note that there may be a charge for installation if the backup battery solution is not installed at the time your voice service is installed.